-Under our Insider Trading Policy, our directors, officers and employees (and members of such individuals' immediate family with whom such individuals share a household, persons who principally rely on such individuals for financial support, and persons or entities over whom such individuals have control or influence with respect to a transaction in securities (i.e., a trustee of a trust or an executor of an estate)) are prohibited from (1) engaging in any hedging or monetization transactions involving our securities, such as zero-cost collars and forward sale contracts, and (2) trading in derivatives of our securities, such as exchange-traded put or call options and forward transactions.
+Under our Insider Trading Policy, our directors, officers and employees (and members of such individuals' immediate family with whom such individuals share a household, other persons with whom such individuals share a household, persons who principally rely on such individuals for financial support, and persons or entities over whom such individuals have control or influence with respect to a transaction in securities (i.e., a trustee of a trust or an executor of an estate)) are prohibited from (1) engaging in any hedging or monetization transactions involving our securities, such as zero-cost collars and forward sale contracts, and (2) trading in derivatives of our securities, such as exchange-traded put or call options and forward transactions.
 Further, such individuals are prohibited from short selling our shares.
 If any such individual pledges our shares for a loan, as in a margin account, and a sale of those shares is forced, there is no special exemption for that sale from the insider trading laws or our Insider Trading Policy.